r-lidar/lidR/README.md

 The lidR package provides functions to read and write `.las` and `.laz` files, plot point clouds, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, manage a catalog of datasets, automatically extract ground inventories, process a set of tiles using multicore processing, individual tree segmentation, classify data from geographic data, and provides other tools to manipulate LiDAR data in a research and development context.

 :book: Read [the book](https://jean-romain.github.io/lidRbook/index.html) and the [wiki pages](https://github.com/Jean-Romain/lidR/wiki) to get started with the lidR package.
+See changelogs on [NEW.md](https://github.com/Jean-Romain/lidR/blob/master/NEWS.md)

 To cite the package use `citation()` from within R: